Ask a doctor about a prescription for TRAMADOL MABO 50 mg HARD CAPSULES

 Children and adolescents

-Use in children with respiratory problems: Tramadol is not recommended for use in children with respiratory problems, as the symptoms of tramadol toxicity may worsen in these children.
+Use in children with respiratory problems: Tramadol is not recommended for children with respiratory problems, as the symptoms of tramadol toxicity can worsen in these children.

 Pregnancy, breastfeeding, and fertility

 There is very little information available on the safety of tramadol in pregnant women.
-Therefore, do not take this medication if you are pregnant.
+Therefore, you should not take this medication if you are pregnant.

-Chronic treatment during pregnancy may cause withdrawal syndrome in newborns.
+Chronic treatment during pregnancy can cause withdrawal syndrome in newborns.

 Tramadol is excreted in breast milk.
-Therefore, do not take this medication more than once during breastfeeding, or if you take Tramadol MABO more than once, stop breastfeeding.
+For this reason, you should not take this medication more than once during breastfeeding, or if you take Tramadol MABO more than once, you should interrupt breastfeeding.

-Ask your doctor if you can drive or operate machinery during treatment with this medication.
-It is essential to observe how this medication affects you before driving or operating machinery.
-Do not drive or operate machinery if you feel drowsy, dizzy, have blurred vision, or have difficulty concentrating.
-Be especially careful at the start of treatment, after increasing the dose, after changing the formulation, and/or when taking it with other medications.
+Ask your doctor if you can drive or use machines during treatment with this medication.
+It is important that before driving or using machines, you observe how this medication affects you.
+Do not drive or use machines if you feel sleepy, dizzy, have blurred vision, or double vision, or have difficulty concentrating.
+Be especially careful at the start of treatment, after a dose increase, after a change in formulation, and/or when administering it in combination with other medications.

 Tramadol MABO contains sodium